-(A) Ignitable waste or reactive waste shall not be placed in a tank system, unless one of these three situations occurs:
+(A) Ignitable waste or reactive waste shall not be placed in a tank system, unless:

-(1) The waste is treated, rendered, or mixed before or immediately after placement in the tank system so that both:
+(1) The waste is treated, rendered, or mixed before or immediately after placement in the tank system so that:

-(2) The waste is stored or treated in such a way that the waste is protected from any material or conditions which may cause the waste to ignite or react.
+(2) The waste is stored or treated in such a way that the waste is protected from any material or conditions which may cause the waste to ignite or react; or

 (3) The tank system is used solely for emergencies.